 - And provide protection from radiation damage

 If you’d like to find a solution for your eyestrain, you certainly may want to consider giving astaxanthin a try.
 Even if you aren’t currently having any problems with your eyes the impressive range of health benefits make it one super nutrient you won’t want to do without.
-You can find astaxanthin at health food stores and pharmacies.
+You can find the purest form of astaxanthin here.